PKU-Alignment/align-anything/projects/README.md

 ## Janus

 [This project](./janus/README.md) contains the process for training [Janus](https://huggingface.co/deepseek-ai/Janus-1.3B) model series.
 To be specific, it contains the scripts for SFT Janus model.

+## InterMT

+[This project](./intermt/README.md) contains the **InterMT** dataset and **InterMT-Bench** (NeurIPS 2025 Spotlight), focusing on multi-turn interleaved preference alignment with human feedback.
+InterMT is the first preference dataset for multi-turn multimodal interaction.
+InterMT-Bench evaluates the alignment between models and human values in multi-turn multimodal interaction scenarios through score evaluation, pair comparison, and crucial step recognition.